dcellwanger/CellTrails/README.md

 }
 ```

-**If you are using MacOS**, please note that _CellTrails_ makes use of a library, which depends on _XQuartz_.
-If your system does not have _XQuartz_ installed yet, you can download it from http://xquartz.org.
+**If you are using Mac OS X**, please note that _CellTrails_ makes use of a library, which depends on _XQuartz_, a version of the X.Org X Window System that runs on OS X. If your system does not have _XQuartz_ installed yet, you need to download it from http://xquartz.org.

 **We also recommend** to download and install the graph visualization software _yEd_ (http://www.yworks.com/products/yed).
 It provides great capabilities to visualize and analyze a trajectory graph produced by *CellTrails*.